OpexNetHam/Obrio-test-task/README.md

 ## TODO

+- **Implement Retry Mechanism(DONE):**
-- **Implement Retry Mechanism:**
+- **Improve Retry Mechanism:**
-  Develop a mechanism to retry or resume failed uploads, ensuring that uploads can continue from the point of interruption.
+  Improve retry mechanism to ccontinue upload from the point where it was interrupted.
+Error already throws needed paylod to deside if we need to start over or continue upload

 - **Add Additional Microservices:**
   Introduce Authentication and Notifications microservices to enhance security and provide user updates.